‘Vanderpump Rules’ Star Stassi Schroeder Issues Apology After Controversial #MeToo Comments

 The #MeToo campaign was started by Alyssa Milano on social media back in October.
 As E!
 News reported, she was encouraging survivors of sexual misconduct to further amplify just how widespread the issue truly is by sharing their own experiences online.

 The hashtag blew up, as it was trending on social media quickly.
-Celebrities were participating also, as we saw Anna Paquin, Debra Messing, Lady Gaga, Ellen DeGeneres, Rosario Dawson, Sophia Bush, and Rose McGowan have all shared their stories in solidarity.
+Celebrities were participating also, as we saw that Anna Paquin, Debra Messing, Lady Gaga, Ellen DeGeneres, Rosario Dawson, Sophia Bush, and Rose McGowan have all shared their stories in solidarity.

 [Featured Image by Monica Schipper/Getty Images]